Cheriton Square House

 - (oak)

-The rear extension is carefully detailed to sit comfortably within its context, drawing on the scale, proportions and material language of the existing building.
-Subtle shifts in brickwork, junctions and openings allow the new work to be read as contemporary, while remaining sympathetic to the original house.
-The result is an addition that feels both grounded and quietly distinct.
+The rear extension is detailed to sit comfortably within its context, drawing on the scale, proportions and material language of the original building.
+Subtle shifts in brickwork, junctions and openings allow the new addition to feel contemporary, while remaining sympathetic to the character of the house.

-The kitchen is defined by a restrained palette of calm, natural materials and finely detailed bespoke joinery.
-Soft timber tones, integrated storage and minimal detailing create a space that feels functional yet understated.
-Texture and proportion take precedence, allowing the room to feel quietly resolved and robust for everyday use.
+The kitchen is defined by a restrained palette of natural materials and bespoke joinery.
+Soft timber tones, integrated storage and minimal detailing create a space that feels calm, functional and robust for everyday family life.

-The lounge retains the home’s more traditional architectural detailing, with cornicing and proportions carefully respected.
-A consistent tonal palette and considered joinery help tie this space back to the newer interventions, creating continuity across the house.
-The result is a calm, balanced room that feels both familiar and refreshed.
+In the lounge, the more traditional character of the house is retained, with original proportions and detailing carefully respected.
+A consistent tonal palette and considered joinery help tie this room back to the newer interventions, creating continuity across the home.

 Photography James Retief